sgurungp/dante-inferno/english/README.md

-# Place to hold Engliah translations.
+# Place to hold English translations.